 Here are ten of my favorite things to do in Paris in the summer:

 1. Spend the day at the Fête des Tuileries

-The elegant Tuileries Garden close by the Louvre turns into a giant outdoor carnival every July and August.
-There are rides, games, and of course delicious treats like sweet crêpes and cotton candy!
+During the summer in Paris, the elegant Tuileries Garden near the Louvre Museum turns into a giant outdoor carnival.
+Every July and August, you can enjoy rides, games, and of course, delicious treats like sweet crêpes and cotton candy!

 Don’t miss the giant Ferris Wheel or the swings that take you for a ride high above the Parisian rooftops.
 Entry to the carnival is free, and you pay by individual attraction.